 Many help desk roles require working nights and weekends, so you need to make sure top applicants are able to meet your scheduling demands.
 Set expectations about working hours and ask candidates outright if they can commit to those shift patterns.

-Help desk analyst jobs can have a high attrition rate, especially at the lower tiers.
-But if you refine your hiring process by asking the right help desk interview questions, you can build a long-lasting team that can tackle any problem while keeping customers satisfied.
+Providing top-notch help desk services has never been more critical.
+But if you refine your hiring process by asking the right help desk interview questions, you can build a team that can tackle any problem while keeping customers satisfied.

 Millions of remote candidates.
 Secure virtual workspaces.
 Let us connect you.